• Home

 Bankruptcy is a remedy

-Available without a prescription, bankruptcy provides relief from the stress of overwhelming debt.
+Available without a prescription or a doctor visit, bankruptcy provides relief from the stress of overwhelming debt.
 It doesn’t require diet, exercise, or pills.

 And yet it works quickly and reliably.